Golden Sun (video game): Setting and characters

 Golden Sun takes place in the fantasy world of "Weyard"—a massive, earth-like environment with several major continents and oceans.
 Weyard is governed by the mythological concept of the classical elements.
 Matter consists of any combination of the four base elements: Venus (earth), Mars (fire), Mercury (water), and Jupiter (wind).
 These elements can be manipulated by the now lost powers of alchemy.
 Certain people, called Adepts, can use Psynergy (magic) based on the elements.

 The player controls four teenaged Adepts in Golden Sun: Isaac, his close friend Garet, Ivan, and Mia.
 A fifth character playable in the game's exposition sequence is Jenna, another childhood friend to Isaac.
-The primary antagonists of the game are Saturos and Menardi, a pair of immensely powerful and talented Adepts whose goal is to restore Alchemy to the world.
-They are assisted by the powerful and mysterious Alex, who used to be Mia's apprentice; and Jenna's older brother, Felix, who is indebted to Saturos for saving his life.
+The primary antagonists of the game are Saturos and Menardi, powerful and talented Adepts who seek to restore Alchemy to the world.
+They are assisted by the powerful and mysterious Alex, who was formerly Mia's apprentice; and Jenna's older brother, Felix, who is indebted to Saturos for saving his life.